This page describes experimental support for exception checking in Scala 3. It is enabled by the language import

 That's all.
 It's quite remarkable that one can do exception checking in this way without any special additions to the type system.
 We just need regular givens and context functions.
 Any runtime overhead is eliminated using

-Our ability model allows to declare and check the thrown exceptions of first-order code.
-But as it stands, it does not give us enough mechanism to enforce the absence of abilities for arguments to higher-order functions.
+Our capability model allows to declare and check the thrown exceptions of first-order code.
+But as it stands, it does not give us enough mechanism to enforce the absence of capabilities for arguments to higher-order functions.
 Consider a variant

 map that should enforce that its argument does not throw exceptions or have any other effects (maybe because wants to reorder computations transparently).
 Right now we cannot enforce that since the function argument to

-pureMap can capture arbitrary abilities in its free variables without them showing up in its type.
+pureMap can capture arbitrary capabilities in its free variables without them showing up in its type.
 One possible way to address this would be to introduce a pure function type (maybe written

 A -> B).
-Pure functions are not allowed to close over abilities.
+Pure functions are not allowed to close over capabilities.
 Then

 pureMap could be written like this: